joshcanhelp/josh-to-11/input/symlinked/posts/2009-11-12-create-a-simple-website-with-the-google-docs-cms.md

 ---
-title: "Create a simple website with the Google Docs CMS"
+title: Create a simple website with the Google Docs CMS
-excerpt: "In attempt to solve one problem, I figured out a way to easily publish and manage data on the web by using a simple Google Documents spreadsheet."
+excerpt: 'In attempt to solve one problem, I figured out a way to easily publish and manage data on the web by using a simple Google Documents spreadsheet.'
-modified: 2016-04-01 04:21:40
+modified: 2016-04-01T04:21:40.000Z
-tags: ["Open Source"]
-featured_img:
 wpid: 1207
+tags:
+  - Open Source
+featured_img: null
 ---